Let we first go through the definition of pure substance to understand its meaning.

 Atmospheric air, steam-water mixture and combustion products of a fuel are regarded as pure substance.
-It is of utmost importance while studying vapor power cycles, internal combustion engines.
+It is very important while studying vapor power cycles and internal combustion engines.

 Two property rule

 One of the key advantage with the pure substance is that it follows ‘two property rule’.
-Which means to determine state of any thermodynamic system we need only two thermodynamic properties, rest can be calculated with the help of various available formulas.
+It means to determine state of any thermodynamic system we need only two thermodynamic properties, rest can be calculated with the help of various available formulae.

 One of the well-known formula is ideal gas equation.

 R: Universal gas constant, whose value is 8.314 kg m2 s-2 k-1 mol-1